 Well, worry no more—you’re on the path to perfect basmati rice!
 It all starts with the right ratio of liquid to water and a few simple tricks.

-Many will say a ratio of 2:1 is correct for most types of rice, whether it be white, basmati, or jasmine.
-But, this often yields clumps of rice instead of fluffy grains.
+Many will say a ratio of 2:1 is correct for most types, whether it be white, basmati, or jasmine.
+But, this often yields clumps instead of fluffy grains.

 Instead, you’ll want to use slightly less liquid to achieve the perfect texture—zero gumminess or mushy grains!